 The amount of the lifetime learning credit is 20% of the first \$10,000 of qualified education expenses you paid for all eligible students.
-The maximum amount of lifetime learning credit you can claim for 2007 is \$2,000 (20% \times \$10,000).
-However, that amount may be reduced based on your modified adjusted gross income (MAGI).
-See Effect of the Amount of Your Income on the Amount of Your Credit below.
+The maximum amount of lifetime learning credit you can claim for 2010 is \$2,000 (20% \times \$10,000).
+However, that amount may be reduced based on your MAGI.
+See Effect of the Amount of Your Income on the Amount of Your Credit on this page.

 Example.
 Bruce and Toni Harper are married and file a joint tax return.
-For 2007, their MAGI is \$75,000.
+For 2010, their MAGI is \$75,000.
 Toni is attending a local college (an eligible educational institution) to earn credits toward a degree in nursing.
 She already has a bachelor's degree in history and wants to become a nurse.
-In August 2007, Toni paid \$6,000 of qualified education expenses for her Fall 2007 semester.
-Bruce and Toni can claim a \$1,200 (20% × \$6,000) lifetime learning credit on their 2007 joint tax return.
+In August 2010, Toni paid \$5,000 of qualified education expenses for her fall 2010 semester.
+Bruce and Toni can claim a \$1,000 (20% \times \$5,000) lifetime learning credit on their 2010 joint tax return.

-Form 1098-T. To help you figure your lifetime learning credit, you should receive Form 1098-T. Generally, an eligible educational institution (such as a college or university) must send Form 1098-T (or acceptable substitute) to each enrolled student by January 31, 2008.
+Form 1098-T. To help you figure your lifetime learning credit, you should receive Form 1098-T. Generally, an eligible educational institution (such as a college or university) must send Form 1098-T (or acceptable substitute) to each enrolled student by January 31, 2011.
 An institution may choose to report either payments received (box 1), or amounts billed (box 2), for qualified education expenses.
-However, the amounts in boxes 1 and 2 of Form 1098-T may be different than what you actually paid.
-When figuring the credit, use only the amounts you paid in 2007 for qualified education expenses.
+However, the amounts in boxes 1 and 2 of Form 1098-T might be different from what you actually paid.
+When figuring the credit, use only the amounts you paid or were deemed to have paid in 2010 for qualified education expenses.